 Trekking tour in Western Tian Shan, Uzbekistan – 6 days

-Explore the picturesque lush green mountain valleys, enjoy the panoramic view of mountains from the top of Great Chimgan peak and meet incredibly friendly shepherds living during this 6 days trekking tour in Western Tien Shan mountains of Uzbekistan.
-The tour start from the village of Gidjal located at 1,5 hours drive from Tashkent and ends in Beldersay Ski Resort crossing in total 74 km distance in 6 days.
-The highest point in the trek is Great Chimgan summit which is 3 309 m above sea level.
-Throughout the trek you will enjoy different landscapes as the route passes through meadows, orchards and bare high mountain plains.
+Explore the picturesque lush green mountain valleys, enjoy the panoramic view of mountains from the top of Great Chimgan peak and meet incredibly friendly shepherds during this 6 days trekking tour in Western Tien Shan mountains of Uzbekistan.
+The tour starts from the village of Gidjal located at 1,5 hours drive from Tashkent and ends in Beldersay Ski Resort crossing in total 74 km distance in 6 days.
+The highest point in the trek is the Great Chimgan summit which is 3 309 m above sea level.
+Throughout the trek, you will enjoy different landscapes as the route passes through meadows, orchards, and bare high mountain plains.
 This trek is suitable for experienced participants.

 - Great Chimgan Peak

 Best time: June-October

 Day 1 – Tashkent – Gidjal village – Aksakata valley (15 km/7 hours)

 At 9:00 be picked up by our driver and guide from your hotel in Tashkent and drive to the trek start point in Gidjal village (65km / 1, 5 hours).
 Start ascending on the ridgeline having Aksakata River on our left and eventually reach the height of 1400m.
 From the ridge descent to Aksakata valley.
 Stop for lunch near the junction of the Aksakata and Nurekata rivers.
 After lunch, continue heading up through Aksakata and reach the camping area near the junction of Aksakata and Kashkasuv Rivers.

 Day 2 – Aksakata River valley (16 km/8 hours)